dev16mehta/Premier-League-Predictor/README.md

 Situation: A sportswriter is getting ready to do a pre-game analysis for a television show.

-Solution: The reporter employs the predictor to obtain data-driven perspectives and produce captivating conversation starters regarding the game, including expected goal scorers, squad advantages and disadvantages, and anticipated results.
-This improves the broadcast's quality and draws people in with interesting statistics.
+Solution: The reporter uses the predictor to obtain data-driven perspectives and produce captivating conversation starters regarding the game, including expected goal scorers, squad advantages and disadvantages, and anticipated results.
+This improves the broadcast's quality and draws people in with interesting statistics, increasing TRP for the show.